oloapinivad/MiLES/README.md

 - `output_file_type` -> pdf, eps or png figures format.
 - `map_projection` -> set "no" for standard plot (fast).
 Use "azequalarea" for polar plots (default).
 All projection from mapproj R package are supported (but not all of them have been tested).
 - `doeof`,`doblock`,`doregime`,`domeand` -> set to true or false in order to run some specific sections only.
-- `doforce`,`doforcedata` -> set to true or false in order to rerun the analysis or the data preparation
+- `doforceanl`,`doforcedata` -> set to true or false in order to rerun the analysis or the data preparation (respectively).

 ### Scripts and wrapper
 The chain of scripts will be executed as a sequence.